cheeseng/scala-js-website/tutorial/basic/index.md

 ## <a name="testing"></a> Step 6: Testing

-In this section we will show how such an application can be tested using [uTest](http://github.com/lihaoyi/utest), a tiny testing framework which compiles to both Scala.js and Scala JVM.
-As a note aside, this framework is also a good choice to test libraries that cross compile.
+In this section we will show how such an application can be tested using [ScalaTest](http://www.scalatest.org) and [uTest](http://github.com/lihaoyi/utest), which both compiles to both Scala.js and Scala JVM (cross-compile).
 See our [cross compilation guide](../../doc/project/cross-build.html) for details.

 ### Supporting the DOM